publicdocs/uscode/assets/md/titles/usc10/us/usc/t10/stA/ptII/ch47/schVI/m__us_usc_t10_s834.md

         (1) the specification alleges an offense under this chapter;

-        (2) the specification is warranted by the evidence indicated in the report of investigation under [section 832 of this title][/us/usc/t10/s832] (article 32) (if there is such a report); and
+        (2) the specification is warranted by the evidence indicated in the report of a preliminary hearing under [section 832 of this title][/us/usc/t10/s832] (article 32); and

         (3) a court-martial would have jurisdiction over the accused and the offense.